-From the architect.
+Text description provided by the architects.
 The Penzkoferhaus was constructed during the founding of the township in the 13th century and is the oldest preserved building in Viechtach.
 Officially documented for the first time in 1717, the house was inhabited by the township’s clerks between 1730 and 1790.
 Since then the house has not been converted.
 Even the last inhabitant Alfred ‘Fred’ Penzkofer, who ran a store for bits and pieces, was reluctant to alterations.

 Entering through a grand red wooden gate which lines the street, one walks through the passage with a barrel vault ceiling to reach the courtyard and the rear building.
 The introverted courtyard is completely walled, overgrown, forgotten.
 Time stood still behind the powder-blue blind wall, behind the windows with the water lily shades, in the store under the vaulted ceiling behind the red sheet metal shop window.
 Up until the end of the 1990’s the store offered mixed goods and groceries, it would smell of fried herring, snuff tobacco and sauerkraut.
 On the verge of complete decomposition the ensemble was saved in 2010.